hardscrabble/hardscrabble.github.io/_posts/2015-04-03-how-to-jekyll-from-ios.md

     * Install the [Publish Jekyll Post][] workflow I've just created
     * Tap the wrench to see the list of workflows
     * Find the newly installed "Publish Jekyll Post" workflow
     * We need to configure the workflow with your info.
 Try running it, and it will complain that you haven't provided a GitHub API access token.
 It will offer to open Safari on the page where you can create a new access token.
 Do that, and copy it to your clipboard.
+Note: the only necessary permission is "public_repo", assuming your repo is public, which it almost certainly is.
 You can revoke this token at any time to cut off the workflow.
     * Return to Editorial
     * Tap the "i" info button for the workflow
     * Tap "Edit Workflow"